Actipro/WinForms-Controls/Documentation/topics/bars/run-time-customization.md

 The `Customize` menu item will appear on context menu clicks within toolbars and dock areas if the [BarManager](xref:@ActiproUIRoot.Controls.Bars.BarManager).[CustomizeEnabled](xref:@ActiproUIRoot.Controls.Bars.BarManager.CustomizeEnabled) property is set to `true`.
 When clicked, that menu item automatically sets the [CustomizeMode](xref:@ActiproUIRoot.Controls.Bars.BarManager.CustomizeMode) to [DialogCustomize](xref:@ActiproUIRoot.Controls.Bars.BarCustomizeMode.DialogCustomize).

 Additionally, quick customize mode will be enabled if the [BarManager](xref:@ActiproUIRoot.Controls.Bars.BarManager).[QuickCustomizeEnabled](xref:@ActiproUIRoot.Controls.Bars.BarManager.QuickCustomizeEnabled) property is set to `true`.
-Quick customize mode is activated when the end user holds the `Alt` key to click and drag a toolbar button.
+Quick customize mode is activated when the end user holds the <kbd>Alt</kbd> key to click and drag a toolbar button.

 ## Controlling Command Customization